Von Neumann rho invariants and torsion in the topological knot concordance group: Background information: basic properties of and

 \section{Background information: basic properties of $\rho$ and $\sigma^{(2)}$}

-For the definition of the Von Neumann rho invariant see \cite[equation 2.10, definition 2.11]{CT} and \cite[section 3]{Ha2}.
-For the definition of the $L^2$ signature see \cite[section 3.4, definition 3.21]{L2sign}.
+For the definition of the Von Neumann rho invariant see for instance \cite[equation 2.10, definition 2.11]{CT} and \cite[section 3]{Ha2}.
+For the definition of the $L^2$ signature see for example \cite[section 3.4, definition 3.21]{L2sign}.
 Instead of presenting definitions, we give the properties needed for our analysis.

 The first property we essentially employ as the definition of the $\rho$-invariant.
 We even label it as such.
 The pair $(W,\Lambda)$ is referred to in \cite{Ha2} as a stable null-bordism for $\{(M_i,\Gamma_i)\}_{i=1}^n$ where it is proven that such a definition is independent of the stable null-bordism used.